PlushZ/master-thesis-presentation/slides.md

 </div>

 Note:
+- 1
 - wastewater surveillance has received extensive public attention as a passive monitoring system that complements clinical surveillance.
-- Schematic diagram shows the process of detecting viruses by wws against clinical surveillance.
+- Schematic diagram shows the process of detecting viruses by WWS against clinical surveillance.
+- upper branch shows a clinical surveillance of sars-cov-2, from the infection moment to bioinformatics data analysis
+- lower branch, in turn, represents wastewater surveillance
+- 2
 - WWS seems to be an effective decision:
 - (+): ww methods allow the detection of outbreaks before the first positive clinical tests are reported
 - (+): virus RNA is detected in sewage even when COVID-19 prevalence is low